caldavsta/BakkesmodPluginGenerator/README.md

 5. Delete BakkesmodPluginGenerator.py

 Don't run the generator more than once.
 If you change your mind about your plugin configuration, delete the whole thing and start from step 1

+# Credit
+The bakkes_patchplugin.py file is the same as the one included in the bakkesmodsdk but I included it here so that the script won't interfere with your existing bakkesmod SDK files.